Marcelele-0/miramind/miramind.md

 Methods that transcribes first file from _target_queue and puts transcript to _buffer.

-Returns:
+**Returns**:

   file, transcript: path of transcribed file and transcription

 <a id="miramind.audio.stt.stt_stream.STTStream.run"></a>